 Moreso than any other season, winter is a time to focus on function over fashion.
 There are not many things worse than being cold on the bike.
 Once you are cold, there's no escaping it, quickly turning your ride into a miserable experience.

 All of these factors (and many more) will influence the amount of clothing you will need and the layers you should adopt.
 The number one goal when dressing for cold temperatures is to keep your core dry and warm.
-Generally speaking, riding in the cooler months also means riding in the dark, so where possible choose bright colours and clothes with reflective strips to make it easy for others to see you.
+Generally speaking, riding in the colder months also means riding in the dark, so where possible choose bright colours and clothes with reflective strips to make it easy for others to see you.

 Here are some great tips for how to layer up and stay warm in all temperatures.